meltano/handbook/src/_peopleops/index.md

 More information on this SOC-2 compliance and best practices is available [here](TK) and [here](TK).

-### Background check exceptions for new hires

-Requests for exemption to the New Hire Background Check process must be approved by Douwe Maan (CEO) and the hiring manager.

 ### New hire background checks

 As of Dec 15, 2022, all new hires to Meltano must agree to a background check performed by our approved vendor (`TK`).
 A passing background check is a condition of hire.

+Requests for exemption to the New Hire Background Check process must be approved by Douwe Maan (CEO) and the hiring manager.

 ### Background checks for existing employees